danlamanna/danlamanna.com/content/posts/building-search-dsls-with-django.md

 - Handle duplicated terms
   Each DSL might want to handle this differently.
 Ours ignores duplicated terms without raising any sort of exception.
 - Add disjunction (OR) logic
-  Even allow combining AND with OR, see, for instance `infixNotation` in PyParsing.
+  Even allow combining AND with OR, see, for instance how `infixNotation` in PyParsing works.
 This even supports nesting expressions with parentheses!
 - Add wildcards
   There's no reason we can't translate certain tokens as having wildcards and return an ANDed `Q` object e.g. `author:dan*lamanna` => `Q(author__startswith='dan') & Q(author__endswith='lamanna')`